Session 1 - Monday, June 22—Friday, June 26, 2026

 About Our Instructors

-Cheryl E. Leonard: (She/Her) is a San Francisco-based composer, performer, field recordist, and instrument builder whose works investigate sounds, structures, and objects from the natural world.
+Cheryl E. Leonard (She/Her) is a San Francisco-based composer, performer, field recordist, and instrument builder whose works investigate sounds, structures, and objects from the natural world.
 Her projects cultivate stones, wood, water, ice, sand, shells, feathers, and bones as musical instruments, and often feature one-of-a-kind sculptural instruments and field recordings from remote locales.
 Leonard uses microphones to uncover and explore micro-aural worlds within her sound sources, and develops compositions that highlight the unique voices she discovers.
 Her recent work focuses on environmental issues, especially climate change in the polar regions and California and the extinction of species.
 She has composed for dance, theater, film, and video; designed sounds for exhibits in science museums; and developed works with climatologists, oceanographers, and biologists. https://allwaysnorth.com/

 Ellie Vanderlip (She/Her) is a San Francisco-based experimental filmmaker and educator.
 She is Co-Director of Education and Outreach at Shapeshifters Cinema, on the board of directors at the San Francisco Cinematheque, and maintains a studio at Artists' Television Access.
 She loves empowering pupils with hands-on knowledge of cameraless filmmaking techniques and has taught her Material Cinema Workshop at the Exploratorium, San Francisco State University, St. Mary's College, the University of San Francisco, and of course at Shapeshifters.
 Her primary focuses are found footage experimental documentary, material cinema, and expanded cinema performance. https://www.15thavenuefilms.com/